Join the conversation

 Having the equipment listed below in your car will make the process of changing your tyre easier and less time-consuming:

-These tools are the same whether you're changing car tyres, van tyres or even EV tyres.
+These tools are the same whether you're changing car tyres, van tyres, or EV tyres.

 If you are driving on a motorway, do not pull over on the hard shoulder – find the nearest exit then drive until you spot a suitable parking space.
 Remove heavy luggage, particularly in the vehicle’s boot where the spare tyre is located.